-There are many advantages of treating the water in your household.
+There are many advantages to treating the water in your household.
 Filtering and softening your water increases the quality significantly by removing harmful contaminants and hard minerals.
-This article will break down benefits and the differences of softening and filtering the water in your home.
+This article will break down the benefits and the differences of softening and filtering the water in your home.

 Water Softener Benefits

 The benefits of using a water softener in your home range from how nice your dishes look, to how soft your skin feels.
 The water softener unit works by removing the minerals such as magnesium and calcium from the incoming water supply.
 If these minerals are left in the water, you will have hard water in your home.
 This can lead to clogged pipes, which can significantly reduce the efficiency of your water heater.
 This, of course, can lead to higher utility expenses.
 Hard water also leaves water spots on countertops in bathrooms that are tough to remove.Soft water makes your showering and bathing experience more enjoyable.
 Using hard water leaves skin feeling itchy and dry.
 This is because soap interacts with the minerals left in water, which form soap scum.
 This makes the soap less effective and has an adverse effect on skin.
 Washing hair with hard water also leaves hair looking dull and stiff.
 Using soft water will leave your skin feeling soft and your hair looking shiny and healthy.Since the hard water adversely interacts with soaps, using a soft water makes your dishwashing soaps more effective.
 This leads to cleaner and shinier looking dishes.
 The same holds true of your laundry detergents.
 Using softened water will give you cleaner and better smelling laundry.